DylanColton/TodoListSite/README.md

 I will be using PEEN (PostgreSQL, Express, Ejs and Node.js) as I have grown quite accustomed to using this architecture.
 It provides me a lot of utility in printing values out into the HTML document, and automating processes in a similar manner to php.

+I am choosing not to use MongoDB as it has quirks and nuances which are not intuitive;
+and unlike C++, these quirks are not semantic and usefull for improving control over heap and pointer management or even a corollary to REST.